Inca Trail Packing List | Inca Trail to Machu Picchu Packing List

 Whether you choose to bring hiking boots or a hiking shoe/boot hybrid, absolutely make sure they’re waterproof!
 There’s a good chance you’ll experience some rain or mud at some point during your trek, even if you’re visiting during the dry season.

-When it comes to choosing between boots and shoes for your Inca Trail packing list, consider this: boots provide more ankle support while shoes are significantly more lightweight.
+When deciding between boots and shoes for your Inca Trail packing list, consider a few things.
+Boots provide more support for your ankles.
+However, shoes are much lighter.

-Check out our video with some handy tips for buying hiking boots – admittedly it’s a video about choosing a pair of boots for a multi-day hike in New Zealand, but it’s all just as relevant for hiking the Inca Trail!
+Check out our video for helpful tips on buying hiking boots.
+It focuses on choosing boots for a multi-day hike in New Zealand.
+However, the advice is also great for hiking the Inca Trail!

 4: Other Waterproof Goods

 Once again, even if you’re trekking during the dry season, don’t forget the rain gear!
-A poncho or rain jacket as well as some plastic bags to separate your wet clothes from your dry ones are absolute musts for your Inca Trail packing list.
+A poncho or rain jacket is a must for your Inca Trail packing list.
+You should also bring plastic bags to keep your wet clothes separate from your dry ones.

 5: Sleeping Bag

-Considering that this will be the source of your rest and relaxation every night of your trek, you shouldn’t neglect to choose an appropriate sleeping bag for your journey.
+Since this will be your main source of rest each night on your trek, choose a good sleeping bag.
 We recommend a four-season bag regardless of what time of year you’ll be visiting Peru.

 6: Toiletries